Best Northwest Escapes: Leavenworth fine dining goes beyond beer and bratwurst

 Watershed's decor also brings the outside inside: locally made skis and snowboards hang on the walls, and tables are topped with pinecones and river rocks in the bar.

 Next time you visit Leavenworth, do the beer and brats.
-But don’t forget to check out Mana and Watershed for a true taste of the Pacific Northwest.
+But don’t forget to check out Mana and Watershed for an authentic taste of the Pacific Northwest.

 © 2017 KING-TV